BernardoMesa/BernardoMesa.github.io/_posts/2017-7-14-ForecastingMovieRevenue.md

 ## <a name="LassoRegularization"></a>Using Lasso regularization to generate our Model

-I decided to see if a linear model with only Lasso regularization would generate a less complex model (drive the coefficient of more features to zero) so I followed a similar lasso parameter selection procedure as when developing my Elastic Net model, and found out that an L1 value of 1e-4 would produce the highest mean r2 and mse across cross-validations.
+I decided to see if a linear model with only **Lasso** regularization would generate a less complex model (drive the coefficient of more features to zero) so I followed a similar lasso parameter selection procedure as when developing my **Elastic Net** model, and found out that an L1 value of 1e-4 would produce the highest average r2 and lowest average mse across cross-validations.

 ![Lasso cross-val performance](/images/2017-7-14_post/Lasso_r2_mse.png )